mikelambrix/mikelambrix/README.md

 <br >
-🔭 I’m currently working on a flight finder app with API integration.<br>
+🔭 I’m currently working on a flight finder app and weather app, both with API integration.<br>
 🌱 I’m currently learning C#, .NET and design study. <br>
 👯 I’m looking to collaborate on GIS & other geomapping-based data for a future project.